amiaopensource/vrecord/README.md

 ```
 vrecord -x
 ```
 Vrecord will then prompt you to make selections for video capture and proceed to start recording a new tape.
-If you want to interrupt vrecord hold down control + c.
+If you want to interrupt vrecord hold down `control + c`.

 ## Help and Issues